JayWalker512/CryptoNoter/README.md

-## CryptoNoter In-Browser Javascript XMR miner
+## CryptoNoter In-Browser Javascript Web Miner
 <img src='https://www.cryptonoter.com/img/logo-large.png'/><br />
 `Open Source Project` `"Plug & Play" Installation` `Set Up Within 10 Mins`<br /><br />
-Open Source In-Browser Javascript XMR Miner For Websites / Payout towards personal XMR wallet<br />
+Open Source In-Browser Javascript Web Miner For Websites / Support XMR & ETN Coins<br />
-Built for in-browser javascript mining on any Monero pools.
+Built for in-browser javascript mining on any Monero (XMR) or Electroneum (ETN) pools.
 0% Commission.
-100% Payout
+Payout Towards Personal Wallet
 * You can set up CryptoNoter wthin 10 minutes if you have basic knowledge of server set-up.
 If you are a newbie, you might need to take some time to set up CryptoNoter

+## UPDATES
+Project has been modified and updated.
+CryptoNoter now supports mining on both Monero (XMR) or Electroneum (ETN) pools.
+This is a huge step forward for this project and i aim to support majority of the cryptonote currencies in future.
+Please consider a donation for my developments.
+You donation will support this project greatly.
+To update your miner, go to /srv/CryptoNoter and run git pull.

 ## Why This Open Source Project Is Created
 * I hope that this project can act as a foundation for further developments into useful services.
 For example, it can be modified as a journalism gatekeeping mechanism or modified to help specific groups like graphic designers whom are offering their designs as royalty free or game developer offering background mining as a form of reward credit points to purchase in-game features.
 Let's think out of the box.